Skip to content

 Key points

-- Women aged 45-69 are eligible for free mammograms every two years through the service.
+• Women aged 45-69 (currently being rolled out to 74) are eligible for free mammograms every two years through the service.
 Talk to eligible patients about enrolling for free mammograms at appointments.

 BreastScreen Aotearoa

 BreastScreen Aotearoa (BSA) provides free mammograms every two years to women aged 45-69.
-They can enrol in this service by calling 0800 270 200 or register online.
-There will be a phased roll out of age extension to age 74, likely starting in late 2024.
+They can enrol in this service by calling 0800 270 200 or they can register online.
+The age range for free breast screening is currently being extended to include women up to 74 by the end of 2029.

 Once a patient turns 45, talk to her about enrolling with BSA, or enrol her during your consultation.